Zhykos/advanced-playlist/README.md

 #### Filters syntaxes

-Filters for whitelist and blacklist are identicals.
+Filters for whitelist and blacklist are identical.
 For now only two filters are available:
 * Video name filter;
 * Video duration filter.